School Wide Learning Expectation:

 Sound: Spice it up with some sound.
 Add music to play during the game and sound effects when each item is collected.
 Play a special song at the end.

-Increasing Difficulty: Make the game get harder over time.
+Increasing Difficulty: Increase the game difficulty as time progresses.
 Not too frustrating, but enough that getting a high score is a challenge.

 Your Great Idea: Dream up a neat spin on the project and get it approved.